qemqemqem/articlesong/README.md

 ### 3. Configure API Keys

 1. Click the extension options (right-click extension icon → Options)
-2. Paste your Anthropic API key
+2. Paste your SunoAPI key (required)
-3. Paste your SunoAPI key
+3. Optionally paste your Anthropic API key (for better lyrics quality)
 4. Click "Save Settings"

+**Note:** If you don't set the Anthropic key, the extension will use SunoAPI's lyrics generation endpoint instead.
+This works well but Claude tends to produce more refined, article-specific lyrics.

 ## 🎤 Song Styles